strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 Under the field `log4j2.properties` you should see current logging configuration.
 Now you can edit this configuration to whatever you want with one exception.
-The entry `monitorInterval` must stay in the place.
+The entry `monitorInterval` must stay in place.

 The second way to change `ConfigMap` is to modify the file `install/cluster-operator/050-ConfigMap-strimzi-cluster-operator.yaml`, and apply the changes by this command: